Back to top anchor

 Expanding alcohol and other drug services (AOD)

-Community based alcohol and drugs services in Otago are expanding with the announcement in November 2022 of Te Kāika in Dunedin who will be running the new service.
-The service is expected to be fully operational by May 2023.
-It will include wānaga, whānau ora approaches, therapeutic interventions and peer support all delivered within a Māori framework.
-It will be available to all adults with moderate to severe and/or complex addiction issues, with a specific focus on connecting with Māori.
+In November 2022, Te Kāika in Dunedin was announced as the provider of a new community-based alcohol and drug service.
+The service includes wānaga, whānau ora approaches, therapeutic interventions and peer support all delivered within a Māori framework.
+It is available to all adults with moderate to severe and/or complex addiction issues, with a specific focus on connecting with Māori.
+The new service was fully launched in May 2023.
 Read more here.

 Developing peer-led mental health and addiction services across several sites

-Enhanced child and youth services for Otakou, Waitaki and Central Lakes
+Enhanced child and youth services for Otakou, Waitaki, Central Lakes and Southland

 From the workshop feedback we are looking at what additional changes and initiatives the community would like to see for our young people and mental health services.